 Schools, colleges and theatres need investment and ring-fenced funds for cultural learning.
+Access can be improved if they we able to:

-There are a number of ways to increasing access which include taking work to schools and communities, making free to access work to help make creative arts a priority for low-income families, changing the narrative of the media around the value of arts and culture and changing the culture of our industry by placing greater emphasis upon wellbeing and ongoing training for staff.
+- take work to schools and communities; - offer free to access work to help make creative arts a priority for low-income families; - change the media narrative around the value of arts and culture and change the culture of our industry by placing greater emphasis upon wellbeing and ongoing training for staff.